Eighonet/REIGNNv1/README.md

   </tr>
 </table>

+In order to obtain full datasets, it is required to download additional files via download.sh.
+Final revision of files structure includes general and private parts of datasets.

+## General

+## Private

 # Model

-In order to launch the tests, you need to create environment with the help of requirements.txt and download the full dataset via download.sh.

 # Constructing your own dataset